unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 When the `TextBlock` is double tapped (or double clicked), the `TextBlockDoubleTapped` command which is generated in the bindable proxy will be executed, and in turn the `TextBlockDoubleTapped` method in the Model will be invoked.
 The text 'Double tap me' will be passed in as the command parameter.

-## Manual command creation using factory methods
+### Explicit command creation

-Adding Commands via code generation is sufficient enough to probably cover all scenarios.
-However, sometimes you'd want to fine-grain your Commands and declare them in an explicit manner.
+Adding commands via code generation is sufficient enough to cover most scenarios.
+However, sometimes you may need to have more control over the command creation, which is where explicit command creation is useful.

-Commands can be built manually using the static class [`Command`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/Command.cs).
-This class provides factory methods for creating commands.
+Commands can be created manually using the static class [`Command`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/Command.cs), which provides factory methods for creating commands.

-### Async
+#### Command.Async factory method

 The `Async` utility method takes an `AsyncAction` callback as its parameter.
 An `AsyncAction` refers to an asynchronous method that has a `CancellationToken` as its last parameter (preceed by any other parameters), and returns a `ValueTask`.